Explore Dynamic Strength → Strength that moves

 It's not the effort.
 It's the boredom.
 Here's how to fix it.

-Most people don't struggle with cardio because it's too hard.
-They struggle because it doesn't feel good.
+Most people don't struggle with cardio workouts because they're too hard.
+They struggle because they feel like a chore.

 The Problem: Why Cardio Is Structurally Boring